-Upon completion of the Certification for Esthetician, graduates will be able to demonstrate and employ the skills needed to work as an esthetician.
-Graduates will be able to generate the knowledge and illustrate the skills required to pass the National-Interstate Council of State Boards of Cosmetology Practical Examination.
-Graduates will be able to apply affective interpersonal skills and practice professional ethics needed to succeed in this profession.
+Graduates of this program will be able to demonstrate and employ the skills needed to work in a variety of cosmetology-related occupations, such as an esthetician, salon owner, nail specialist, hair color specialist, and makeup artist.
+They will be able to generate the knowledge and illustrate the skills required to pass the National-Interstate Council of State Boards of Cosmetology Practical Examination.
+They will also be able to apply effective interpersonal skills and practice professional ethics needed to succeed in this profession.